Debut (Björk album): Critical reception

-At the 1994 Grammy Awards, Michel Gondry's music video for "Human Behavior" was nominated for Best Short Form Music Video, but lost to Stephen Johnson's video for the Peter Gabriel song "Steam".
+At the 1994 Grammy Awards, Michel Gondry's music video for "Human Behaviour" was nominated for Best Short Form Music Video, but lost to Stephen Johnson's video for the Peter Gabriel song "Steam".
 At the 1994 Brit Awards, Björk won awards for "Best Newcomer" and "Best International Female".

 Critical reaction to Debut was generally positive.
 The British music press spoke positively about the album, with Q giving it four out of five stars calling it "a surprising, playful collection" while the NME wrote that Debut was "an album that believes music can be magical and special."
 The Independent gave Debut a favorable review noting that Björk had "fashioned an amazing array of contrasting arrangements, whose musical diversity never interferes with their clarity of vision."
 American reception was more mixed.
 Musician magazine praised the vocals of the album, stating "what makes [Björk's] singing memorable isn't the odd assortment of growls, moans and chirps she relies upon, but the emotions those sounds convey."
 The New York Times described Debut as "an enchanting album".

 A negative review came from Rolling Stone, who gave the album two stars out of five, labelling the album "utterly disappointing" and blaming producer Nellee Hooper, suggesting he "sabotaged a ferociously iconoclastic talent with a phalanx of cheap electronic gimmickry."
 Michele Romero of Entertainment Weekly gave the album a C, saying, "On a few songs, [Björk's] breathy mewl is a pleasant contrast to the mechanical drone of Sugarcube-like techno-tunes.
 But most of Debut sounds annoyingly like the monotonous plinking of a deranged music box.
 Wind it up if you like – eventually it will stop."
 Debut rated highly in British end of year polls.
 The NME ranked Debut at number one on their list of "Top 50 LPs of 1993".
 Melody Maker placed the album at number six on their list of "Albums of the Year for 1993" calling it "a fantastic debut".
 In 1994, Q included the album on their list for top fifty albums of 1993.
 In 2000 it was voted number 77 in Colin Larkin's All Time Top 1000 Albums.
 Björk reacted to the positive reviews hesitantly, stating that if she'd "delivered exactly the same album and I came from Nottingham, I'd have got completely different reviews, normal down-to-earth ones" and that Debut "was a bit of a rehearsal and it's really not that good.
 I can do much better."

 Later reception was also positive.
 In Spin magazine's alternative record guide, the album received a rating of nine out of ten stating that the choice of Nellee Hooper as producer was a "stroke of genius" and Björk's vocals were "awe-inspiring".
 Heather Phares of AllMusic gave the album a five-star rating, stating that Debut is "Possibly her prettiest work, Björk's horizons expanded on her other releases, but the album still sounds fresh, which is even more impressive considering electronic music's whiplash-speed innovations."